Stroke: Underlying cause

-For hemorrhagic stroke, a CT or MRI scan with intravascular contrast may be able to identify abnormalities in the brain arteries (such as aneurysms) or other sources of bleeding, and structural MRI if this shows no cause.
-If this too does not identify an underlying reason for the bleeding, invasive cerebral angiography could be performed but this requires access to the bloodstream with an intravascular catheter and can cause further stroke as well as complications at the insertion site and this investigation is therefore reserved for specific situations.
+For a hemorrhagic stroke, a CT or MRI scan with intravascular contrast may be able to identify abnormalities in the brain arteries (such as aneurysms) or other sources of bleeding, and structural MRI if this shows no cause.
+If this too does not identify an underlying reason for the bleeding, invasive cerebral angiography could be performed but this requires access to the bloodstream with an intravascular catheter and can cause a further stroke as well as complications at the insertion site and this investigation is therefore reserved for specific situations.
 If there are symptoms suggesting that the hemorrhage might have occurred as a result of venous thrombosis, CT or MRI venography can be used to examine the cerebral veins.

 Misdiagnosis

-Among people with ischemic stroke, misdiagnosis occurs 2 to 26% of the time.
-A "stroke chameleon" (SC) is stroke which is diagnosed as something else.
+Among people with an ischemic stroke, misdiagnosis occurs 2–26% of the time.
+A "stroke chameleon" (SC) is a stroke which is diagnosed as something else.

-People not having stroke may also be misdiagnosed with the condition.
-Giving thrombolytics (clot-busting) in such cases causes intracerebral bleeding 1 to 2% of the time, which is less than that of people with stroke.
+People not having a stroke may also be misdiagnosed with the condition.
+Giving thrombolytics (clot-busting) in such cases causes intracerebral bleeding 1-2% of the time, which is less than that of people with a stroke.
 This unnecessary treatment adds to health care costs.
 Even so, the AHA/ASA guidelines state that starting intravenous tPA in possible mimics is preferred to delaying treatment for additional testing.

-Women, African-Americans, Hispanic-Americans, Asian and Pacific Islanders are more often misdiagnosed for a condition other than stroke when in fact having stroke.
-In addition, adults under 44 years of age are seven times more likely to have stroke missed than are adults over 75 years of age.
+Women, African-Americans, Hispanic-Americans, Asian and Pacific Islanders are more often misdiagnosed for a condition other than a stroke when in fact having a stroke.
+In addition, adults under 44 years of age are seven times more likely to have a missed stroke than are adults over 75 years of age.
 This is especially the case for younger people with posterior circulation infarcts.
-Some medical centers have used hyperacute MRI in experimental studies for people initially thought to have a low likelihood of stroke, and in some of these people, stroke has been found which were then treated with thrombolytic medication.
+Some medical centers have used hyperacute MRI in experimental studies for people initially thought to have a low likelihood of a stroke, and in some of these people, a stroke has been found which was then treated with thrombolytic medication.

 Prevention

-Given the disease burden of stroke, prevention is an important public health concern.
+Given the disease burden of a stroke, prevention is an important public health concern.
 Primary prevention is less effective than secondary prevention (as judged by the number needed to treat to prevent one stroke per year).
 Recent guidelines detail the evidence for primary prevention in stroke.
-About the use of aspirin as a preventive medication for stroke, in healthy people aspirin does not appear beneficial and thus is not recommended, but in people with high cardiovascular risk, or those who have had a myocardial infarction, it provides some protection against a first stroke.
-In those who have previously had stroke, treatment with medications such as aspirin, clopidogrel, and dipyridamole may be beneficial.
+In healthy people aspirin does not appear beneficial and thus is not recommended as a preventive measure, but in people with high cardiovascular risk, or those who have had a myocardial infarction, it provides some protection against a first stroke.
+In those who have previously had a stroke, treatment with medications such as aspirin, clopidogrel, and dipyridamole may be beneficial.
 The U.S. Preventive Services Task Force (USPSTF) recommends against screening for carotid artery stenosis in those without symptoms.